 The telescoping feature (if equipped) allows the mirror to extend approximately 76 mm (3 inches).
+This feature is especially useful to the driver when towing a trailer.

 SPEED CONTROL (IF EQUIPPED)

 With speed control set, you can maintain a speed of 48 km/h (30 mph) or more without keeping your foot on the pedal.
 Speed control does not work at speeds below 48 km/h (30 mph).